hyper-expanse/dotfiles/debian/personal-desktop.md

 ## Integrated Development Environment

-[Visual Studio Code](https://code.visualstudio.com/), Microsoft's free and open source code editor, is a solid tool, though simple compared to more feature rich IDE platforms, for writing, organizing, testing, and debugging software.
+[Visual Studio Code](https://code.visualstudio.com/), Microsoft's free and open source code editor is a fantastic tool for writing, organizing, testing, and debugging software.

 To install Visual Studio Code, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/Download), and download the appropriate Debian package for your architecture.